'Armed and dangerous' suspect wanted in deputy's killing

 Breaking News Emails

-NASHVILLE, Tenn. — A Tennessee sheriff's deputy was fatally shot during a traffic stop early Wednesday and police on Thursday were offering a $12,500 reward to help them find the suspect — a man charged the day before with hitting a woman and stealing her car.
+NASHVILLE, Tenn. — Helicopters and law enforcement with canines scoured rough terrain Thursday as part of a widening manhunt for a suspect who fatally shot a veteran Tennessee sheriff's deputy during a traffic stop.

-Authorities identified the suspect as Steven Joshua Wiggins, 31, a white man with balding brown hair who they believe is armed and dangerous.
-State, federal and local authorities conducted a manhunt of the area Wednesday near where Dickson County sheriff's Sgt.
-Daniel Baker was shot and killed.
+The suspect — earlier identified as Steven Joshua Wiggins, a 31-year-old white man with balding brown hair — has been on the run since early Wednesday, when he killed Dickson County sheriff's Sgt.
+Daniel Baker, investigators said.

+"We want people to know there's an urgent and immediate threat to public safety," Dickson County Sheriff Jeff Bledsoe said at a news conference Thursday morning.

+He said investigators haven't narrowed down where he may be, and cautioned local residents to be cautious because he could still be armed and looking for a place to hide out.
+A $12,500 reward was issued to help find Wiggins.

+The sheriff added that he hoped "our court will be a terror to him for the evil he has done."

-The deputy responded to a call about a suspicious car Wednesday, then couldn't be contacted for some time, Tennessee Bureau of Investigation spokeswoman Susan Niland said at a news conference.
+Baker on Wednesday was responding to a call about a suspicious car, then couldn't be contacted for some time, Tennessee Bureau of Investigation spokeswoman Susan Niland said at an earlier news conference.
 The deputy's car was tracked by GPS to a location 2 or 3 miles away, and the deputy was found dead inside of it.

 Bledsoe also said Wiggins needs to be held accountable, and said he wants the maximum penalty the law will allow.